JamDoggie/Occlusion-voice-chat/README.md

 - Custom UDP networking solution using LiteNetLib
 - Authentication using an in-game serverside plugin
 - Fetches player skins from the Mojang API to display connected users
-- Built on a thin audio layer around SDL.
+- Built on a thin audio layer using SDL.